HappyFrowl/documentation/Linux/StorageManagement.md

     * options:
         * `-c` - check for bad sectors before making the swap space
         * `-p` - Set the page size to be used
-        * `-L` - Active swap space using labels applied to partition or file systems
+        * `-L` - Active swap space using labels applied to partition or filesystems

 * `swapon <file>`
     * Activate a swap partition